Acridine orange: Applications

+Acridine orange is recorded as being used as a curing agent to cure selectable marker in antibiotic resistant organisms present in a sample.
+When isolates are subjected to curing in the presence of acridine orange, a substantial number were recorded to have been cured of at least one resistant marker.
 Acridine orange is also used to stain acidic vacuoles (lysosomes, endosomes, and autophagosomes), RNA, and DNA in living cells.
 This method is a cheap and easy way to study lysosomal vacuolation, autophagy, and apoptosis.
 The emission color of acridine orange changes from yellow, to orange, to red as the pH drops in an acidic vacuole of the living cell.
 Under specific conditions of ionic strength and concentration, acridine orange emits red fluorescence when it binds to RNA by stacking interactions, and green fluorescence when it binds to DNA by intercalation.
 Depending on acridine orange concentration, nuclei may emit yellowish-green fluorescence in untreated cells, and green fluorescence when RNA synthesis is inhibited by compounds such as chloroquine.
 Acridine orange can be used in conjunction with ethidium bromide or propidium iodide to differentiate between viable, apoptotic, and necrotic cells.
 Additionally, acridine orange may be used on blood samples causing bacterial DNA to fluoresce, aiding in the clinical diagnosis of bacterial infections, such as meningitis.